trustgraph-ai/trustgraph/README.md

 Invoking the Agent Flow will use a ReAct style approach the combines GraphRAG and text completion requests to think through a problem solution.

 ```
-tg-invoke-agent -v -q "Write a blog post about the 5 key takeaways from SB1047 and how they will impact AI development."
+tg-invoke-agent -v -q "Write a blog post on the top 3 takeaways from the document."
 ```

 > [!TIP]